DaveTanKY/IDAssignment2/README.md

 I chose to use a black and white theme for the pages because i feel it gives a very enigmatic vibe, similar to the antagonist of the series.

 Below the general information card, there are rows of harry potter books in chronological order.
 These books have a short description under them.
 This display allows the user to browse the book series and read the synopsis for each book.

+In addition, i also added the movies of the harry potter series and some information about them below the books.
+This shows the users the differnt ways they can know more about the harry potter series.

 For the characters page, i decided to display the characters in cards.
 Because each house has its own color schemes, I decided to have some fun and make each card have different background colors depending on each house the characters are put in.